 Question

 Study items to be considered include, but are not limited to: a) How should a comprehensive, coherent telecommunications security solution be defined? b) What is the architecture for a comprehensive, coherent telecommunications security solution? c) What is the framework for applying the security architecture in order to establish a new security solution? d) What is the framework for applying the security architecture in order to assess (and consequently improve) an existing security solution? e) What are the architectural underpinnings for security? i.
 What is the architecture for end-to-end security? ii.
 What is the open systems security architecture? iii.
 What is the security architecture for the mobile environment? iv.
 What is the security architecture for evolving networks? v.
 What is the security architecture for application services in collaboration with Q7/17? f) What new security architecture and framework Recommendations are required for providing security solutions in the changing environment? g) How should architectural standards be structured with respect to existing Recommendations on security? h) How should architectural standards be structured with respect to the existing advanced security technologies? i) How should the security framework Recommendations be modified to adapt them to emerging technologies and what new framework Recommendations are required? j) How are security services applied to provide security solutions? k) How is telecommunication/ICT infrastructure monitoring applied to provide security solutions?

-Tasks Tasks include, but are not limited to: a) Development of a comprehensive set of security architecture and framework Recommendations for providing standard security solutions for telecommunications in collaboration with other standards development organizations and ITU-T study groups. b) Studies and development of Recommendations on a trusted telecommunication network architecture that integrates advanced security technologies. c) Maintenance and enhancements of Recommendations and Supplements in the X.800-series and X.103x-series.
+l) What are the foundations of artificial intelligence (AI) / machine learning (ML) in supporting the building of confidence and security in the use of ICT?
+Tasks Tasks include, but are not limited to: a) Development of a comprehensive set of security architecture and framework Recommendations for providing standard security solutions for telecommunications in collaboration with other standards development organizations and ITU-T study groups. b) Studies and development of Recommendations on a trusted telecommunication network architecture that integrates advanced security technologies. c) Studies and development of Recommendations on the foundations of artificial intelligence (AI) / machine learning (ML) in supporting the building of confidence and security in the use of ICT.

+d) Maintenance and enhancements of Recommendations and Supplements in the X.800-series and X.103x-series.

 Relationships Recommendations: • X-series and others related to security.
-Questions: • ITU-T Qs 1/17, 3/17, 4/17, 5/17, 6/17, 7/17, 8/17, 9/17, 10/17 and 11/17.
+Questions: • ITU-T Qs 1/17, 3/17, 4/17, 5/17, 6/17, 7/17, 8/17, 9/17, 10/17, 11/17, 12/17, 13/17 and 14/17.
 Study Groups: • ITU-D SG2; ITU-R WP6B; ITU-T SGs 2, 9, 11, 13, 16 and 20.
-Standardization bodies: • Alliance for Telecommunications Industry Solutions (ATIS); European Telecommunications Standards Institute (ETSI); Forum for International Irregular Network Access (FIINA); ISO/IEC JTC 1/SC 27 and SC 37; IEC TC 25; ISO TC 12; Internet Engineering Task Force (IETF); Third Generation Partnership Project (3GPP), Third Generation Partnership Project 2 (3GPP2).
+Standardization bodies: • Alliance for Telecommunications Industry Solutions (ATIS); European Telecommunications Standards Institute (ETSI); Forum for International Irregular Network Access (FIINA); ISO/IEC JTC 1/SC 27 and SC 37; IEC TC 25; ISO TC 12; Internet Engineering Task Force (IETF); Third Generation Partnership Project (3GPP).